 Overall, personal development can help you and your team members to better understand and work with your strengths, weaknesses, and preferences.
 This, ultimately, can help you be more effective in your roles and more attuned to the needs and perspectives of others.
 Personal development practices (especially used regularly!) can make it easier for people to communicate, collaborate, and problem-solve effectively, and can lead to more effective, productive, and harmonious relationships within a team.

-P.S.
-Want to stay up to date on what opportunities and resources Round Sky has for cooperators?
-Share your email with us below to get on our list!
+Curious?
+Stay up to date on the opportunities and resources for personal development that Round Sky has for cooperators!
+Share your email with us below to get on our list.